 Here's the thing: Workout snacks often emphasize protein (as they should.)
 But you actually need a mix of carbs and fats in any post-workout snack in order to optimize recovery and restore your energy levels.
 While protein is pivotal, it cannot act alone.
 “Carbs are needed post-workout too because they help to replenish our energy stores that are used up during exercise,” Michalczyk says.

-“Consuming a ratio of 3:1 carbs to protein post-workout is a good rule of thumb to increase recovery, muscle repair, and refuel after endurance or HIIT type workouts,” she says.
+“Consuming a ratio of 3:1 carbs to protein post-workout is a good rule to increase recovery, muscle repair, and refuel after endurance or HIIT type workouts,” she says.
 This can vary a little depending on your needs and goals, though.

 As with protein, not all carbs are best suited for fueling you up after a long strength-training session.
 “Carbs should also contain fiber, which helps with digestion and helps to keep us fuller for longer,” Michalczyk says.
 Think oatmeal, whole grain toast, sweet potatoes, and other complex carbohydrates that take longer for your body to break down (and won’t totally mess with your blood sugar).